elestyle/elepay-eccube4-plugin/README.md

 # README

+## How to Installation
-Please see the instructions for user installation [here](https://elestyle.atlassian.net/wiki/external/494370908/YWE3YzgxYmJjYWNmNDA4N2ExYTY5ZGE0Z[…]iYTdmY2QxMDE4ZWYxNDM5Zjg1NWMwOWU1NWVlNWM3NmIiLCJwIjoiYyJ9).
+Please see the instructions for user installation [here](https://developer.elepay.io/docs/ec-cube-plugin).

+## Development Infomations
 ### Install dependencies

 Put `elepay-php-sdk` in the `Resource/vendor/` directory